Fallen Empires (album)

-Fallen Empires is the sixth studio album by Northern Irish-Scottish rock band Snow Patrol.
-The album was released on 11 November 2011 (10 January 2012 in North America).
-The album became the first to feature future member Johnny McDaid, who was credited as guest musician and songwriter in the album liner notes, and would officially join the band following the tour.
-It is also the last album to feature keyboardist Tom Simpson, who would later depart the band in 2013.
+Fallen Empires is the sixth studio album by Northern Irish–Scottish alternative rock band Snow Patrol, released on 11 November 2011 (10 January 2012 in North America).
+It is their first album to feature future member Johnny McDaid, who was credited as guest musician and songwriter in the album liner notes, and would officially join the band following the tour.
+It is also their last album with keyboardist Tom Simpson, who left the band in 2013.
 American singer Lissie provided additional vocals for six songs on the album ("I'll Never Let Go", "The Weight of Love", "The Garden Rules", "Fallen Empires", "Berlin", and "Those Distant Bells").

 Background and development

 When asked about the writing process for the album, Gary Lightbody commented by saying "It's the longest album we've ever made by far but also the best.
 We took our time and I also had some bouts of writer's block.
 It's the first time it's happened for such a long time.
 I've had days when I haven't been able to write.
 Since 2009, I've gone through three writer's blocks but I'm glad because the results are great afterwards.
 They probably made me write better songs."
-Snow Patrol planned a "Fallen Empires tour" in 2012 with the first date being at the O2 in Dublin.
+Snow Patrol planned a "Fallen Empires Tour" in 2012 with the first date being at the O2 in Dublin.
 The song "New York" can be heard at the end of "Suddenly" (Season 8 Episode 10) of Grey's Anatomy.
 The song is also played in "After School Special" (Season 4 Episode 10) of The Vampire Diaries.